-For passenger vehicles with roof top luggage, accessories, and/or cargo, if the height exceeds 7 ½ feet, you will be charged as a medium vehicle, $5.00 if you have a transponder.
-Please click here for more information on RiverLink tolling rates.
+For passenger vehicles with roof top luggage, accessories, and/or cargo, if the height exceeds 7 ½ feet, you will be charged as a medium vehicle, $5.13 if you have a transponder.
+View more information on RiverLink tolling rates.
 Vehicles may be re-classified to a higher rate due to the height of cargo or due to pulling a trailer.
-These crossing do not qualify for the Frequent User Discount.
+These crossings do not qualify for the Frequent-User Discount.

 Scores of drivers being introduced to RiverLink, the new, all-electronic tolling system for the Ohio River Bridges Project, are opening accounts and ordering transponders.
 Incredibly high demand for RiverLink transponders means supplies are being depleted more quickly than anticipated.
 All remaining RiverLink local and RiverLink E-ZPass transponders are expected to be distributed early this week.

 Drivers with RiverLink accounts waiting for transponders to arrive will pay the lowest rates, including the frequent-user discount.
 For these drivers only, the requirement that transponders be properly mounted in passenger vehicles to receive the frequent-user discount is being temporarily waived.read more